Chalus Road is a busy scenic drive in Iran

-Chalus Road (Road 59) is a very beautiful drive located in Chalus, a suburb of Tehran, the Iranian capital.
-It is one of the busiest roads in the country.
+Chalus Road (Road 59) is a stunning drive located in Chalus, a suburb of Tehran, the Iranian capital.
+It is one of the busiest roads in the country

 When was Chalus Road built?

 Is Chalous Road open?

-This road, which displays a variety of sceneries from green to snow clad surroundings to rocky mountains in the north, is usually open all year round, but during winter months, it can be closed when the access is not cleared of snow.
-It crosses through Alborz Mountains and tops out at 2.700m (8,858ft) above the sea level, near the infamous Kandovan tunnel, built in four years from 1935 until 1939.
-With a length of 1,886m, the tunnel makes the trip 13 kilometers shorter.
+This road, showcasing a variety of sceneries from green to snow-clad surroundings to rocky mountains in the north, is usually open all year round.
+However, during winter months, it can be closed when access is not cleared of snow.
+It crosses through Alborz Mountains and reaches an elevation of 2,700m (8,858ft) above sea level, near the infamous Kandovan tunnel, built between 1935 and 1939.
+With a length of 1,886m, the tunnel shortens the trip by 13 kilometers.

 How long is Chalous Road?